Mergener/stock-quote-alert/readme.md

 - `TwelveDataAPIKey` (string): Your Twelve Data API key.
 You can obtain one for free at [Twelve Data](https://twelvedata.com/).

 ### Optional Fields

-- `Currency` (string): The currency in which the stock price is displayed.
-Defaults to `USD` if unspecified.

 - `MonitoringInterval` (int): Interval, in seconds, between each stock price check.
 Defaults to `10` if unspecified.